Manage CRS

 Select CRS from the quick-access menu.

-3. Enter the relevant definition for the new CRS.
-This definition is available to copy from the PROJ.4 section of the relevant EPSG page.
+- Enter the definition for the new CRS.
+(This definition is available to copy from the PROJ.4 section of the relevant EPSG page).

 Manage a Coordinate Reference System